Snazzah/slash-create/docs/examples/generic.md

 npm run dev
 ```

-Afterwards, you can add the following code to your [library folder](https://svelte.dev/docs/kit/lib) to create a slash instance:
+Afterwards, you can add the following code to your [library folder](https://svelte.dev/docs/kit/lib) to create a global slash instance and export its endpoint:

 ```js
 // ./lib/slash.ts